NguyenThanhTai0307/Ibex-Instruction-Fetch-Unit-Verification-with-Cpp-and-Verilator/Stage 1 : Isolating Verification/Description.md

 - Verify the basic operation of the IFU.
 - Ensure the correctness and integrity of the instructions going into and out of the IFU.
 - Ensure the timing and the word-aligned fetching of instruction are not violated.
+- Check for the operation of the prefetch FIFO feedthrough path.
+- Check the FIFO limit, ensure that it will not require any more instruction when it is full.

 3. Tools :
 - FuseSoc